rgermond/pyCuteDAQ/README.md

 ## Things to do

 * improve the PSD calculation (using welch method from scipy.signal)
-* add some way of breaking out from the main loop cleanly?
 * include cli arguments to save raw traces
-* output the full csv files to a different directory?